tsedio/tsed-vitepress-theme/docs/docs/testing.md

 :::

-### Mock dependencies
+## Mock dependencies
+### Using PlatformTest.invoke

-PlatformTest API provides an `invoke` method to create a new instance of your component with mocked dependencies.
+PlatformTest API provides an `PlatformTest.invoke` method to create a new instance of your component with mocked dependencies during a test context created with `PlatformTest.create()`.
+This method is useful when you want to mock dependencies for a specific test.

 ::: code-group